Skip to main content

 CompletableFuture<EvalResult> future = evaluator.evaluateAsync(testCase, executor);

-• score: Numeric score (0.0 to 1.0)
+• score: numeric score (0.0 to 1.0)

-• success: Whether score meets threshold
+• success: whether the score meets the threshold

-• reason: Explanation of the score
+• reason: explanation of the score

-• metadata: Additional evaluation data
+• metadata: extra evaluation data

-Built-in Evaluators
+Built-in evaluators

 ExactMatchEvaluator